jadamb13/dementia-predictor/README.md

 >The only files necessary to make use of the prediction model are `Dementia_Predictor.ipynb` and `dementia_patients_health_data.csv`,
 >although the dataset can be obtained directly from Kaggle.com.
 Other files, such as `Procfile`, `requirements.txt`, and
->`runtime.txt` were necessary only for deploying the prototype using Heroku and Voila to demonstrate model functionality —
+>`runtime.txt` are necessary only for deploying the prototype using Heroku and Voila to demonstrate model functionality —
 >hosted at: https://dementia-predictor-8c337a70ba8c.herokuapp.com/.

 ### Model Development and Evaluation